-Once your Joint account is open, you'll both be considered Joint account holders with the same legal rights to your Joint account.
+Once your Joint Account is open, you'll both be considered Joint Account holders with the same legal rights to your Joint Account.
 We've explained below what this means for both of you:

-- Unless otherwise established by law, you both own an equal part of the money in the Joint account even if one person adds more money to the Joint account than the other. - We will act on the instruction of one of you in relation to the Joint account without the other account holder's permission unless we've become aware of a reason not to follow that approach (for example, if we've received a court order telling us to stop allowing any further payments out from your Joint account or we have some other legal obligation to take a different approach, or if you are in a dispute (please see the "Disputes" section of these Terms)).
-This means one of you can withdraw all or some of the money from the Joint account, make payments from your Joint account and/or close the Joint account - we won't need to check with the other account holder if they are happy for you to do these things first.
+- Unless otherwise established by law, you both own an equal part of the money in the Joint Account even if one person adds more money to the Joint account than the other. - With the exception of closing your Joint Account when the balance is greater than zero, we will act on the instruction of one of you in relation to the Joint account without the other account holder's permission unless we've become aware of a reason not to follow that approach (for example, if we've received a court order telling us to stop allowing any further payments out from your Joint account or we have some other legal obligation to take a different approach, or if you are in a dispute (please see the "Disputes" section of these Terms)).
+This means one of you can withdraw all or some of the money from the Joint Account, make payments from your Joint Account.
+We won't need to check with the other account holder if they are happy for you to do these things first.
+Each account holder grants permission to the other account holder to close the account whenever they want as long as the balance is zero.